sasjs/sasjs.io/docs/vscode.md

 Using the SASjs extension in the VS Code marketplace you can:

-* submit code to Viya and return the log.
-This uses the regular global sasjsconfig file, so the tokens generated can be interechanged between VS Code and the [CLI](https://cli.sasjs.io).
+* submit code to SAS (Viya, EBI or Base SAS) and return the log.
+This uses the regular global sasjsconfig file, so the tokens generated can be reused between VS Code and the SASjs [CLI](https://cli.sasjs.io).
-* Lint your SAS code (open view/problems to see the results, or CTRL+M)
+* [Lint](https://github.com/sasjs/lint) your SAS code (open view/problems to see the results, or CTRL+M)
 * Enjoy syntax highlighting

 The extension is available both on the [VS Code market place](https://marketplace.visualstudio.com/items?itemName=SASjs.sasjs-for-vscode) and also [open VSX](https://open-vsx.org/extension/sasjs/sasjs-for-vscode) (suitable for VSCodium and Theia).